-The Nominating and Corporate Governance Committee is composed of two directors: Dr. Imper (Chair) and Mr. Hardison.
-Mr. Deng and Ms. Cameron were members of the Nominating and Corporate Governance Committee during the year ended December 31, 2022.
+The Nominating and Corporate Governance Committee is composed of three directors: Dr. Imper (Chair), Mr. Hardison and Ms. Neff.
 All members of the Nominating and Corporate Governance Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the Nasdaq listing standards).